Counseling for Weight Management in Westborough, MA—Therapists

 People’s minds and their bodies contribute to their overall well-being.
 What people eat can undermine their health, but what people think can also undermine their health.
 Physical skills, like how to perform certain exercises or which foods work with which body types, need to be learned.
 Emotional skills, like self-care, resiliency, and self-awareness, also need to be learned.
 Therapy for weight management leaves the exercise and food plans to the trainers and nutritionists, and it focuses upon building a strong foundation of overall well-being.

-The weight management counselors at Thriveworks Westborough offer appointments for weight management, and more and more of our clients are learning how to approach their health in a holistic way.
+The weight management counselors at Thriveworks Counseling in Westborough offer appointments for weight management, and more and more of our clients are learning how to approach their health in a holistic way.

 Body Image in America